 Completely self sufficient, teams sleep rough where they stop, and in extreme cases must be able to survive in true wilderness.

-NO SAFETY BLANKET.
+NO SAFETY BLANKETS

 Whitewater, fallen trees, braided and poorly mapped channels are just some of the challenges entrants will face.
 One wrong turn forces competitors to backtrack up river in the most isolated grizzly and black bear territory in the world.